roidrage/couchdb-jaoo/01_intro/01_slide.md

 # But what is it really? #

-* A Document-database
+* A Document Database
-* Heavily Inspired by Lotus Notes
+* Heavily inspired by Lotus Notes

 !SLIDE center